15 Jobs You Can Do in Canada Without any Certificate

 NOC Code: 75110

 No license is necessary to work as a construction worker in Canada, despite the great demand.
 In practice, even if you lack experience, you can still learn on the job.
-Construction workers aid in building and structure construction, unloading building materials from trucks, mixing building materials, and other labour-intensive tasks on construction sites.
+Construction workers aid in building and structure construction, unloading building materials from trucks, mixing building materials, and other labor-intensive tasks on construction sites.
 They also maintain and clean construction-related machinery.
 Because they can be handling heavy items, prospective employees must be older than 18 years old and be physically fit as the job may be demanding.

 4. Real Estate Agent